xpack-dev-tools/xbb-helper-xpack/maintenance-scripts/README.md

 time caffeinate nice bash ~/Work/xpack-dev-tools/xbb-helper-xpack.git/maintenance-scripts/build-all.sh --deep-clean
 ```

-To only see the build command without running it, use `--dry-run`.
+To only see the build commands without running them, use `--dry-run`.

 On Linux, to build the Windows binaries: